-Even though business coaching and life coaching have significant differences, they often overlap.
-It’s not easy for people to compartmentalize their lives.
-Invariably, personal situations arise at work and vice versa.
+Even though business coaching and life coaching have significant differences, they often overlap since it’s not easy for people to compartmentalize their lives.
+Oftentimes, personal situations arise at work and vice versa.
 Interestingly, studies indicate that less than 3% of business professionals hired a coach to address personal issues.
 However, 76% reported having addressed a personal issue with someone they considered their business coach.

 Whether you’re looking for a business coach or life coach, I can help.
 I offer both types of coaching but understand that no matter where your primary focus lies, we’ll likely touch on a bit of your personal and professional life in each session.
 If you’re not sure what type of coaching you need, I can help you with that as well.
 Just fill out my contact form and we’ll schedule an appointment for an initial interview to determine if we’d like to move forward.